meta-llama/llama-recipes/recipes/quickstart/NotebookLlama/README.md

 ### Scratch-pad/Running Notes:

+Bark is cool but just v6 works great, I tried v9 but its quite robotic and that is sad.

+So Parler is next-its quite cool for prompting

+xTTS-v2 by coquai is cool, however-need to check the license-I think an example is allowed

+Torotoise is blocking because it needs HF version that doesnt work with llama-3.2 models so I will probably need to make a seperate env-need to eval if its worth it

 Bark-Tests: Best results for speaker/v6 are at ```speech_output = model.generate(**inputs, temperature = 0.9, semantic_temperature = 0.8)
 Audio(speech_output[0].cpu().numpy(), rate=sampling_rate)```